 Occasionally, an unsolicited financial transaction may occur, for instance when a second chargeback for the same order arrives from the financial institution.
 To prevent an erroneous unbalance on your account as a result of such an incorrect transaction, Create Payments creates a counter transaction where the payment status is set to

 INFORMATION_REQUESTED & INFORMATION_SUPPLIED

-Charge backs arrive in one of two forms: with or without prior notice by the financial institution.
+Chargebacks arrive in one of two forms: with or without prior notice by the financial institution.
 This prior notice is called an Information Request.
 When Worldpay receives an Information Request for a payment, the system automatically sends you a Card Dispute notification by email.
 The status of the payment is changed to INFORMATION_REQUESTED.
-You will then be able to provided information via email, at which point the status will change to INFORMATION_SUPPLIED.
+You will then be able to provide information via email, at which point the status will change to INFORMATION_SUPPLIED.